 Weddings in Hawaii tend to be more casual than in other parts of the world.
 It’s your special day, so we recommend you wear whatever you want.
 We’ve seen everything from a bikini to a full gown and tuxedo.

 Our biggest tip is for the ladies to wear flats.
 Heels are dangerous in the sand and at locations with lava rocks.
-Even if you plan on kicking off your heels and going barefoot, it’s a good idea to have a pair of flats.
-Some locations, such as Sherwood Forest Beach, require a short walk through trees that drop small pine cones - not something that you want to try barefoot!
+Even if you plan on kicking off your heels and going barefoot, having a pair of flats is a good idea.

 Final Thoughts on Getting Married in Hawaii